When Pre-trained Visual Representations Fall Short:

 Box Close

-These following videos illustrate how the CLS token attends to different patches compared to the trained query token of AFA, offering a general sense of what the models prioritize.
+The following videos illustrate how the CLS token attends to different patches compared to the trained query token of AFA, offering insight into what each model prioritizes.
 While this does not imply that trained AFAs are entirely robust to visual changes in the scene (e.g., note that MAE+AFA still allocates some attention to patches containing the robot’s cast shadow), we observe a consistent trend: the attention heatmaps become more focused, particularly on regions relevant to the task.

 DINO: objects